dnlongen/RegLister/README.md

 RegLister helps locate potentially suspicious registry data.

 optional arguments:
+  -h, --help            show this help message and exit -c COMPUTERNAME, --computername COMPUTERNAME
+                        Remote computername to connect; if not specified, the local registry will be used
+  -m MINSIZE, --minsize MINSIZE
-  -h, --help         show this help message and exit --minsize MINSIZE  Show all data larger than this; default 20KB -v, --verbose      Display verbose error messages; this will show errors for
-                     registry values to which you do not have access
+                        Show all data larger than this; default 20KB -v, --verbose         Display verbose error messages; this will show errors for registry values to which you do not have access -d, --debug
 ```

 Other Options: